01. Liability Overview

 Workers’ Compensation Claim

 Most states require businesses with employees to have workers’ compensation liability insurance.
-It is a type of liability insurance that compensates workers for injuries that occurred on the job.
+It is a type of liability insurance that compensates workers for injuries that occur on the job.
 A mesothelioma diagnosis due to asbestos exposure is considered an injury that may be covered by workers’ compensation.

 The amount of compensation paid to a claimant will depend on the company’s specific insurance coverage policy.
 A workers’ compensation payout may or may not involve an admission of a company’s liability.
-A mesothelioma attorney will help determine whether a claimant ought to pursue an admission of liability from an insurance company.